rthijs/ProgramLegoPoweredUp/README.md

     print(device)
 ```

-I had to manually controll the connection the `MoveHub` constructor uses.
+I had to manually control the connection the `MoveHub` constructor uses.
 That's also the reason I had to install `gatt`.

 ```Python
 from pylgbst.hub import MoveHub